ShaffySwitcher/RhythmHeavenSilver/README.md

 # Notice

-**I am not working on this project anymore**, I don't know if anyone continued it...<br>
+**I will not work on this project anymore**, I don't know if anyone will continue/continued it...
+I am just finalizing what I feel like I should of did years ago...<br>

-The only thing I am willing to contribute to this are bug fixes, so please do not ask for support about this, I will not answer, and go instead ask more people and/or fork it on your own.<br>
+The only thing I am willing to contribute to this after that are bug fixes, so please do not ask for support about this, I will not answer, and go instead ask more people and/or fork it on your own.<br>

-*Also, please take note that the latest release (b13) and state of the source code might be broken at the moment.*
+*Also, please take note that the release b13 and state of the old source code might be broken.*

 # Rhythm Heaven Silver
 This repository is dedicated to host the Rhythm Tengoku English unofficial fan translation, **Rhythm Heaven Silver**.